 Virtual teams can gain greatly by leveraging the perfect online collaboration tools.
 Some of the advantages of online collaboration tools include reduced cost of operation, automation of repetitive tasks, improved knowledge sharing, ease of connecting with people, improved communication, and improved employee participation among other benefits.

-The bottom line is, in order to find the perfect tool(s), you should have a list of requirements which the desired tool should fulfill.
+The bottom line is, in order to find the perfect tool(s), you should have a list of requirements which the desired tool should fulfil.
 Only if you have identified the need(s) your company seeks to solve, will you be able to exactly find the right tool(s).